HazemRagabElsayed/Data-Transmission-between-Laptop-and-Atmega32/README.md

 -Atmega32 (where we put our code to do specific functions)

--LCD 16x2 (for displaying Distance)
+-LCD 16x2 (for displaying Characters)

 -USB to TTL Converter